RocketCommunicationsInc/astro-mock-data/README.md

 | ---- | ---- | ------- | ----------- |
 |      |      |         |             |

-`modifyContact`
+`updateContact`

-Modifies the specified contact.
+Updates the specified contact.

 Returns a success message.